SergioFernizaMarquez/Housing_Value_Trend_Analysis/README.md

    - Scatterplots with regression overlays; compute Pearson’s *r*.

 ### Statistical Techniques
-- **Linear regression** to quantify the impact of income growth (independent variable) on price change (dependent variable), controlling for baseline price and transaction volume.
+- **Linear regression** to quantify the impact of income growth on price change, controlling for baseline price and transaction volume.
 - **Residual analysis** to verify model assumptions.
-- **Sensitivity checks** by varying income‐growth thresholds.
+- **Sensitivity checks** by varying income growth thresholds.

 ## Results
 - Neighborhoods in the top quartile of income growth saw, on average, a 25 % greater increase in median home values than those in the bottom quartile.
-- Regression coefficient for income growth was **0.8** (p < 0.01), indicating a strong positive relationship even after controlling for market volume.
+- Regression coefficient for income growth was 0.8 (p < 0.01), indicating a strong positive relationship even after controlling for market volume.

 ## Ethics & Privacy
 1. **Bias & Representation**